ImageMagick/Usage-Markdown/anim_mods/index.md

 However while this works, you are basically removing rows and columns of pixels from the image, loosing image data and hence quality in the process.
 With cartoon-like images, that often leaves 'dotty' borders, and missing or distorted details.

-If your resize is more than 50% of the animations original size, as is the case above, the result is often quite horrible, especially when texture or a other color pattern is used in the animation.
+If your resize is more than 50% of the animation's original size, as is the case above, the result is often quite horrible, especially when texture or another color pattern is used in the animation.

 It is not surprising then that many GIF animation libraries are filled with such horrible sample-resized animations that they have copied from all over the net.
 I often wish they would clean out this sort of crap, but that means a reducing the number of GIFs on offer, and that in turn reduces the marketing statistics of the number of GIFs available, which the advertising department does not like.